Alton, Illinois: Arts

 Alton is home to the Jacoby Arts Center (JAC) (formerly the Madison County Arts Council), a not-for-profit organization that supports local arts and art education and is partially funded by the Illinois Arts Council.
 The JAC is a regional arts center, serving 17 counties throughout south central Illinois, providing a public art gallery, art classes in a variety of media for adults and children, strong performing arts programming including a monthly live music performance, and an outlet to the literary arts, through such programs as the "Poetry Out Loud" high school-level competition and support of the Alton Writers Guild.

-Alton is also home to the Alton Symphony Orchestra (ASO).
-As of 2011, the ASO was in its 66th season, and is considered one of the premier community orchestras in the Midwest.
-Musicians range from young adults in their teens to senior citizens.
-It holds four regular season concerts, a stylish pops concert, and a children's concert; the symphony offers performances to entertain and educate diverse sectors of the community.
+Alton is also home to the Alton Symphony Orchestra As of 2011, it was in its 66th season, and is considered one of the premier community orchestras in the Midwest.
+Musicians range from teens to senior citizens.
+It holds four regular-season concerts, a stylish pops concert, and a children's concert; the symphony offers performances to entertain and educate diverse sectors of the community.

 Theater

 Founded in 1934 as a community theater, the Alton Little Theater continues to produce a full season of dramatic and comedic plays and musicals.
 Its all-volunteer members bring quality theater productions to Alton in an intimate setting.
-The Alton high schools all offer theatrical productions throughout the school year as well.
+The Alton high schools all offer theatrical productions throughout the school year, as well.

 Alton Children's Theater, founded in 1958 by Solveig Sullivan, has provided live theater for children through the years.
 The plays are now held at Lewis and Clark Community College's Hatheway Hall.
 For many years, the company has performed for up to 10,000 children annually.
 This all-volunteer membership hires a professional director, who works with the members for the annual week of performances.